Advances in technology are changing the game faster than we can click on the like button, but fret not — we’re here to take the stress away.

 Start-ups to corporates can now start running ads in Stories through the Marketing API, helping to reach a target audience through highly engaging content.
-In a statement released by the company, Instagram emphasised that businesses of every size “can show ads to the maximum number of people in [their] audience and control how often they see the ads”.
+In a statement released by the company, Instagram emphasised that businesses of every size “can show ads to the maximum number of people in

 With a sprinkling of services like Airbnb already testing out the feature, ad formats will be available globally within the next few weeks.
 Get ready to reap those rewards.

 Want to Know a Secret?

 Okay, the cat’s out the bag.
 Facebook’s ‘secret’ second news feed is currently being tested amongst a handful of users, and it’s about to give the social networking service a whole new dimension.

 The new feature allows users to switch between two pages: the standard Home feed and a spanking new Explore feed.

 The Explore function works similarly to Instagram’s Explore Page, displaying pictures and videos from publishers that you aren’t already connected to.
 How?
 Facebook’s intelligent algorithms generates this content based on your personal preferences and things that your inner circle have liked, watched and interacted with.